Geometric actions and flat space holography: Wilson lines and entanglement entropy

 Here $\hat{\chi}^i = \{\hat{\epsilon}, \hat{\alpha}\}$ and the sum over $n$ excludes $n=0$ for the massive orbits and \mbox{$n = 0, \pm1$} for the global Minkowski orbit.
 The matrix elements $A_n(\omega)_{ij}$ are given by

 The propagators in Fourier space are found by inverting the matrix $A_n(\omega)$.
 This gives

 The position space propagators are then obtained by Fourier transforming back as

-where the sum excludes $n_1 = 0 = n_2$ for the massive orbits and it excludes $n_1 = -1, 0 , +1 = n_2$ whenever $\cM_0 = -1$ (in that case the matrix \eqref{Amat} is not invertible).
+where the sum excludes $n_1 = 0 = n_2$ for the massive orbits and it excludes $n_1 = -1, 0 , +1 = n_2$ whenever $\cM_0 = -1$ (in these cases the matrix \eqref{Amat} is not invertible).
 These modes are excluded due to the ISL$(2,\bR)$ gauge invariance on the vacuum orbit.
 We perform the Fourier transform assuming $\mu_L$ is real and non-negative.
 For the vacuum orbit (with $\cM_0=-1$, $\cL_0 = 0$) the result is after continuing back to $y \to i u$:

 with $\zeta = e^{i {\rm sign}(u) (\vp- \mu_L u)}$.
 For the massive orbits, the propagators are

 where $\gamma$ was given in \eqref{gammaM0} and $\Phi(\zeta,s,a)$ is the Lerch transcendent

 In what follows, we sometimes need to consider the coincidence point limit of these propagators.
 We regularize this by introducing a cutoff in imaginary $\vp$ and $u$, such that for the vacuum orbit: